kontron/netlatency/README.md

 # Netlatency

 The netlatency toolset is used to measure the latency and jitter parameters of an ethernet connection.
 The netlatency-tx generates UDP packets with embedded system timestamp (tx-user) and sequence number.
 The netlantency-rx captures these packets and dumps the collected receiving information such as hardware timestamp from the linux stack and the receiving system time (rx-user). netlatency-ry can detect receiving errors (dropped packets or sequence error).

+## Shortcomings

+There is no byte order translation.
+Therefore, the sender and receiver application must run on the same CPU architecture.

 ## netlatency-tx